LaunchCodeEducation/lchs/src/chapters/functions/creating-functions.rst

    single: function; name

 Following ``def`` is the **function name**, which is the label that Python attaches to the code.
-The programmer chooses the name, so they have the ability to make a good or a bad choice.

-Just like ``x`` is a legal but VERY poor choice for a variable name, function names should also follow a set of best practices.
-The better we make the name, the less confusion we add to our code.
+When writing our own functions, the programmer chooses the function name.
+Like any other variable, a function name should describe the purpose of the function.
+The stronger we make the name, the less confusion we add to our code.
 A list of good naming practices appears in the next section.